-Releasing these muscles in Yoga can be a bit tricky, downward dog does a nice job of it, but downward dog isn’t available to everyone and even for those of us who can practice it, it impossible to hold it long enough to get any real lasting relief.
+Releasing these muscles in Yoga can be a bit tricky.
+The downward dog does a nice job of it, but the downward dog isn’t available to everyone, and even for those of us who can practice it, it’s impossible to hold it long enough to get any real lasting relief.

 Yup, a slightly modified pool noodle (like the ones that keep kids afloat in swimming pools) is a great way to spend a little quality quiet time with yourself and release tight back muscles at the same time, who knew!